firebitsbr/anonblog/README.md

 ## Warning - *Important Info*

-Anonblog is in alpha right now, while we believe it is "pretty good", you should never bet your life or liberty on software, especially software in early development.
+AnonBlog is in beta right now, while we believe it is "pretty good", you should never bet your life or liberty on software, especially software in early development.

 **ALSO**: